 Mindful Relating from the Heart

-Mindfulness helps us to disengage from the reactive contents of our mind and the perceptual overlays we project onto others.
-We can then bring our attention back to centre and truly be present to the other person from a place of pure being, where we open our hearts to them with love, gratitude, compassion, and healing.
-The heart has a very different way of relating compared to the mind: it feels from a place of pure being; it doesn’t create stories.
+Mindfulness allows us to step back from the reactive content of our minds and the perceptual overlays we unconsciously project onto others.
+By bringing our attention to centre, we create space to truly be present to the other person from a place of pure being, where love, gratitude, compassion, and healing naturally arise.
+Unlike the mind, which weaves stories and judgments, the heart relates by feeling and being present.

-A powerful exercise for building mindful, heart-centred presence with another involves looking into their eyes with full attention as you both hold each other’s hands and breathe mindfully together as one, in a heart-centred state.
-Interestingly, research at the Institute of HeartMath has shown how the electromagnetic fields of people holding hands in this way move into synchrony.
+One powerful practice to cultivate mindful, heart-centred presence with another involves holding hands and looking into each other’s eyes with full attention as you breathe mindfully together as one, in a heart-centred state.
+Interestingly, research at the Institute of HeartMath has shown how the electromagnetic fields of people holding hands in this way move into synchrony, illustrating the profound energetic bond that occurs when hearts align.

 Mindful Relating while Being Your True Self